ponhuang/ponhuang/README.md

 ## I'm into...<br>
 ● 📹 Video Making <br>
 ● 👩🏻‍🎨 Art and Craft<br>
-● 🖥 Nnow, I am really into learning programming, it is so fun to create a aesthsetic design.<br>
+● 🖥 Now, I am really into learning programming, it is so fun to create a aesthsetic design.<br>
 ● 💬 btw, I can speak 5 languages: Chinese, English, Taiwanese, French, Japanese<br>